 Where your estate is left to someone other than a spouse or civil partner (i.e. to a non-exempt beneficiary), IHT will be payable on the amount that exceeds the nil rate threshold.
 The current threshold is £325,000.
-The threshold usually rises each year but has been frozen at £325,000 for tax years up to and including 2020/21.

 Every individual is entitled to a Nil Rate Band (that is, every individual is entitled to leave an amount of their estate up to the value of the nil rate threshold to a non-exempt beneficiary without incurring IHT).
-If you are a widow or widower and your deceased spouse did not use the whole of his or her Nil Rate Band, the Nil Rate Band applicable at your death can be increased by the percentage of nil rate band unused on the death of your deceased spouse, provided your executors make the necessary elections within 2 years of your death.
+If you are a widow or widower and your deceased spouse did not use the whole of his or her Nil Rate Band, the Nil Rate Band applicable at your death can be increased by the percentage of nil rate band unused on the death of your deceased spouse, provided your executors make the necessary elections within two years of your death.

 To calculate the total amount of IHT payable on your death, gifts made during your lifetime that are not exempt transfers must also be taken into account.
 Where the total amount of non-exempt gifts made within seven years of death plus the value of the element of your estate left to non-exempt beneficiaries exceeds the nil rate threshold, IHT is payable at 40% on the amount exceeding the threshold.
 This reduces to 36% if the estate qualifies for a reduced rate as a result of a charity bequest.
 In some circumstances, IHT can also become payable on the lifetime gifts themselves – although gifts made between three and seven years before death could qualify for taper relief, which reduces the amount of IHT payable.

 From 6 April 2017, an IHT ‘residence nil rate band’ is available in addition to the standard nil rate band.
-It’s worth up to £100,000 for 2017/18, £125,000 for 2018/19, £150,000 for 2018/20 and £175,000 for 2020/21.
+It’s worth up to £125,000 for 2018/19, £150,000 for 2019/20 and £175,000 for 2020/21.
 It starts to be tapered away if your IHT estate is worth more than £2 million on death.
 Unlike the standard nil rate band, it’s only available for transfers on death.
 It’s normally available if you leave a residential property that you’ve occupied as your home outright to direct descendants.
 It might also apply if you’ve sold your home or downsized from 8 July 2015 onwards.
 If spouses or civil partners don’t use the residence nil rate band on first death – even if this was before 6 April 2017 – there are transferability options on second death.
 As a number of conditions apply, it’s best to review your will with a specialist legal adviser if you’re hoping to rely on the residence nil rate band.